NoHomey/PFCCcalcolator/README.md

 **Project is named PFCCcalcolator.**

 > PFCCcalcalcolator stands for Protein, Fat & Carbs.
-Calorie calcolator.
+Calorie calculator.

-> The Purpose of this project is to make calcolations based on:
+> The Purpose of this project is to make calculations based on:

 > Protein, Fat & Carbs.
 Calories for multiple foods.